MohamedElashri/txm/docs.md

 - Verify TERM setting
 - Ensure terminal supports colors

+## Backend-Specific Notes

+### tmux
+- Full support for all window and pane operations
+- Advanced window management (`move`, `swap`)
+- Flexible pane splitting (both vertical and horizontal)

+### GNU Screen
+- Basic window management support
+- Window navigation (`next`, `previous`)
+- Window creation and renaming
+- Only vertical splitting supported
+- No pane management beyond basic splitting
+- Some commands may behave differently than in tmux

-## Notes
+## General Notes

-- When tmux is not available, txm automatically falls back to GNU Screen with reduced functionality
+- When tmux is not available, `txm` automatically falls back to GNU Screen
-- Window and pane operations are only available in tmux
 - Color support is automatically detected based on terminal capabilities
 - Use verbose mode (-v) for debugging and learning
+- Window management commands try to provide consistent behavior across both backends where possible